mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 They never made the gap and I rolled up to _Tulista_ and back to the café solo.
 Regardless, I was feeling good and

 On the trip back to town, I did get some social time with Jon and Pierre with was great.

-By UVic, the wind out of the west was comically unfunny, so I turned for home.
+By UVic, the wind out of the west was comically unfunny, so I turned for home; I was done.

 <!---->
 ### UP TO SYDNEY
 ![Bike Map](/assets/jpg/bike-20220319.jpeg)